 Let’s look at seven foods that you’ll want to avoid if you hope to do just that.
 While there are some foods that can boost testosterone, there are many that will cause it to decrease.
-So looking at both ends of the equation is important for maximum success.
+So, looking at both ends of the equation is important for maximum success.

 Females may not be as at-risk from having flaxseeds in their diet due to the fact they have far more estrogen to begin with, but men should be very aware of this connection.
-Instead, consider supplementing your diet with some fish oil to help get those important omega-3 fatty acids in instead.
+Instead, consider supplementing your diet with some fish oil to help get those important omega-3 fatty acids instead.
 These will provide similar benefits without the change to your testosterone levels.

 Next up on the hit list if you want to keep your testosterone levels high is soft drinks.
 The big problem with these is that they’re loaded with empty calories and sugar, which can promote fat accumulation.
 As you start to gain excess body fat, it will exert estrogenic effects, raising total estrogen levels while decreasing testosterone.

 That hamburger you ate in a rush two nights ago on your way home?
 It might have had an impact on your testosterone level as well.
-The problem with fast food is that not only will it once again increase your risk-factor for fat gain (which can lower testosterone levels), but the meat used in fast food will typically be lower quality meat, which has often been exposed to all sorts of growth hormones and antibiotics throughout it’s lifecycle.
+The problem with fast food is that not only will it once again increase your risk-factor for fat gain (which can lower testosterone levels), but the meat used in fast food will typically be lower quality meat, which has often been exposed to all sorts of growth hormones and antibiotics throughout its lifecycle.

-You’ve likely already heard that eating organic free range poultry and grass fed beef is your best bet for optimal health and this is largely due to the fact these types of meats aren’t exposed to the harmful chemicals and hormones that regular meats are.
+You’ve likely already heard that eating organic free-range poultry and grass-fed beef is your best bet for optimal health and this is largely due to the fact these types of meats aren’t exposed to the harmful chemicals and hormones that regular meats are.